Arafath1019/Arafath1019/README.md

 <hr/>

-Bored?
+Is it boring?
 Here are some [🦜 parrots](https://cultofthepartyparrot.com) for you xd:

 <div>
     <img src="https://cultofthepartyparrot.com/parrots/hd/githubparrot.gif" width="30" height="30"/>